 These are models with super-low fuel-consumption equivalent ratings (Le/100 km).
 These may not always have the best range, but they will maximize your overall savings.

-Another one of the most efficient electric vehicles is the 2020 Kona Electric.
+Another one of the most efficient electric vehicles is the 2019 to 2023 Kona Electric.
 This all-electric subcompact crossover looks great and delivers Le/100 km ratings of 1.8 city, 2.2 highway, and 2.0 combined.
 And with a 415-km range, the Kona Electric can handle just about any commuter's daily route.

 When the Bolt EV debuted, it was revolutionary in its combination of drivability, price, and driving range.
-Today, this carries on, and it makes our list of the most efficient EVs with Le/100 km ratings of 1.9 city, 2.2 highway, and 2.0 combined.
-Plus, with a 417-km range, the daily commute will be no issue at all.
+Today, this carries on, and it makes our list of the most efficient EVs with Le/100 km ratings of 1.8 to 1.9 city, 2.1 to 2.2 highway, and 2.0 combined.
+Plus, with a 383- to 417-km range, the daily commute will be no issue at all.
+General Motors made the decision to discontinue the Bolt EV and halt production by the end of 2023 in favour of focusing on its next generation of electric vehicles.

-With a typical dealer asking price of $41,499 for the base model, the 2021 Bolt EV is priced slightly above the target $35,000 range.
+With a typical dealer asking price of up to $38,011 for the 2022 base model, the Bolt EV is priced right.
 However, if you extend your ownership beyond nine years, the fuel cost offset will improve.

 For some EV shoppers, all that matters is kilometres.
 These high-range vehicles are sure to appeal to these shoppers but be aware of their higher prices and reduced efficiency in some cases.